Cyber Polygon 2019

 Competencies differ — uniting them is a must

 In some cases, the joint efforts made it possible to mitigate even those attacks that would otherwise have been missed.
-Thus, organisation 3 could not cope with the first scenario on its own.
-However, in the second launch, the use of the platform and the efforts of other participants were enough to protect the organisation.
+Thus, organization 3 could not cope with the first scenario on its own.
+However, in the second launch, the use of the platform and the efforts of other participants were enough to protect the organization.
 In a real situation, this would have saved a company from losses associated with its web resources being unavailable.

 Some threats are still almost irresistible